eslint/rfcs/designs/2024-hooks-for-test-cases/README.md

 Possible concerns:

+- Checking duplicates among the test cases will not work when `before` or `after` property is present:
+  - This drawback comes from the nature of the serialization approach used for comparing test cases;
 - Potential for Misuse:
-  - Despite being an optional feature, there remains a risk that some users might misuse the setup property by inadvertently modifying global state, leading to flaky tests.
+  - Despite being an optional feature, there remains a risk that some users might misuse the `before` property by inadvertently modifying global state, leading to flaky tests.
 - Performance:
-  - There is a risk that developers might overload the setup property, leading to performance decrease.
+  - There is a risk that developers might overload the `before` property, leading to performance decrease.
 - Redundancy: confusion with `beforeEach`:
   - It is important to emphasize the key difference between these entities in the documentation:
     - `beforeEach` is for **consistent** actions applicable to **all** tests;
-    - `setup` is for **specific** actions applicable to **particular** test.
+    - `before` is for **specific** actions applicable to **particular** test.
 - Limited Use Case:
-  - The necessity for the `setup` might be limited to specific rules and plugins.
+  - The necessity for the `before` might be limited to specific rules and plugins.
 The broader ESLint user community may not frequently encounter these challenges, and it may seem unjustified to them.

 ## Backwards Compatibility Analysis